KunyueXing/My-Layer5-Meshery-working-summary/README.md

 3. [UI] [Bug] Add links in the side navigation bar to the tutorial pages, make the title and sequence of the topics consistent [#11933](https://github.com/meshery/meshery/issues/11933)

 4. [UI] [Bug] Remove duplicate error code table of meshery-server in Error Code Reference [#11942](https://github.com/meshery/meshery/issues/11942)

+5. [UI] [Bug] Make the links in the sidebar highlighted and show the selection when clicked, and correct some of their path according to the logical order in the sidebar [#11944](https://github.com/meshery/meshery/issues/11944)

 ## Issues involved in discussion and maintainment.